 #4 Best work options to build things as an engineer

-You’ll build many prototypes of your own designs to prove a concept.
-Of course, again it depends on what you’re building.
+If you want to both design and build, start your own business.
+You’ll have the chance to build many prototypes of your own designs to prove a concept.
+Of course, it depends on the industry you’re in.

 - Tesla coil